Darren Soto: Gun control

-Soto received an F rating from the NRA during his first term in Congress and supported numerous gun law reforms.
+Soto received an F rating from the NRA Political Victory Fund during his first term in Congress and supported numerous gun law reforms.
 On February 27, 2019, he voted for the Universal Background Check Bill.
-Soto received an A rating from the NRA in 2012, but his views changed after the 2012 Sandy Hook shooting.
+Soto received an A rating from the NRA in 2010, but his views changed after the 2012 Sandy Hook shooting.
 In the Florida Senate, he became a reliable vote for gun control, which ultimately led to earning a D rating from the NRA for his service there from 2013 to 2016.

 After the 2016 Orlando nightclub shooting, Soto called for a special session to prevent those on the FBI's No Fly List from purchasing firearms.
 Since 2017, he has been a reliable vote for gun law reform.
-After the 2018 Stoneman Douglas High School shooting, he proposed a "Gun Safety Action Plan".
-He listed five steps: universal background checks for gun purchases, keeping guns away from those who are a danger to themselves or others, banning assault weapons and bump stocks, creating a "red-flag" system to issue gun restraining orders, and disallowing anyone on the federal terrorism no-fly list from buying a gun.
+After the 2018 Stoneman Douglas High School shooting, he proposed a "Gun Safety Action Plan" with five steps: universal background checks for gun purchases, keeping guns away from those who are a danger to themselves or others, banning assault weapons and bump stocks, creating a "red-flag" system to issue gun restraining orders, and disallowing anyone on the federal terrorism no-fly list from buying a gun.
 Soto also said gun control would be "one of those litmus test issues" in the 2018 midterm elections.

-Hurricane safety
+Hurricane safety and recovery assistance

 Working with Nelson, Soto passed his first law in Congress on April 18, 2017, creating a backup fleet of hurricane hunter aircraft to monitor hurricanes affecting Florida and other nearby areas.

-Recovery assistance

-Soto is working on debt reduction and tax, healthcare, agriculture and small business relief to assist Puerto Rico's economic recovery.
+Soto supported relief to assist Puerto Rico's economic recovery.
 He also co-signed a bipartisan letter requesting FEMA Designation of Individual Assistance for the citizens of Orange, Osceola, Polk, Lake and Seminole Counties after Hurricane Irma.
 In 2018, he voted to renew recovery funds to Central Florida and Puerto Rico after Hurricanes Irma and Maria.

 Personal life

-Soto’s major hobby is music and he has been writing songs and playing in bands since he was in high school.
-He is a singer, songwriter and guitarist for the Orlando folk rock band Orange Creek Riders.
-They have played various live shows, such as Orlando Fringe Festival, Planned Parenthood’s Rock and Roe Concert, Delandapalooza, along with various political events.
-As part of its "Best Of" series, Orlando Weekly named Orange Creek Riders the “Best Congressional Folk Band”.
+Soto is a singer, songwriter and guitarist for the Orlando folk rock band Orange Creek Riders, which have played various live shows, such as Orlando Fringe Festival, Planned Parenthood’s Rock and Roe Concert, Delandapalooza, along with various political events.
+As part of its "Best Of" series, Orlando Weekly named Orange Creek Riders the "Best Congressional Folk Band."
 He also hosts a radio show and podcast, "Rock and Politics", which combines current political issues with related music.

 On April 1, 2018, Soto's wife, Amanda Soto, was arrested at Walt Disney World and charged with disorderly intoxication.
 In a statement, Darren Soto said his wife had been in treatment for depression for years and had recently stopped taking medication in accordance with her treatment plan and under her doctor's supervision.
 He added that "she deeply regrets her actions and takes full responsibility for them."

+On March 24, 2025, Soto announced in a Facebook post that he was engaged to Sheyla Asencios.